bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > components c, if c is typed in Pi it is typed in Pj, AND there exists some
 > component c' that is typed in Pj but not in Pi.
 Otherwise, I am confused.

-You are correct, we will fix this.
+This is correct, we will fix this.

 > Questions for author response
 > -----------------------------